CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

  To be fair, maintaining such software foundation of a company might be also really difficult.
 By maintaining, I mean, taking care of the CI/CD, old projects developed on top of the foundation that was heavily refactored in the meantime, legacy code, keeping it up-to date with the latest development tools and so on.
 No need to say, that on a very large project, this could be a work of one standalone team.

- This book describes different approaches of building such large scalable project by an example: The software foundation for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
+ This book describes building such large scalable architecture with domain driven design by example; The software foundation for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).

 ## Design
 In this book, I chose to use the architecture that I think is the most evolved.
 It is a five layer architecture that consists of those layers: